 Every student is expected and encouraged to develop spiritually while at St. Louis Christian College.
 The entire College staff strives to be examples of faithful Christian living and to mentor students as they grow in Christ.
-There are many opportunities for such growth — chapel, Ministry Formation (Compass), missions interest groups, fellowship, and worship in the area churches, classroom instruction, as well as being a part of a Christian community.
+There are many opportunities for such growth — chapel, Ministry Formation (Compass), missions interest groups, fellowship, worship in the area churches, classroom instruction, as well as being a part of a Christian community.
 The real development will come, however, through personal prayer and study of God’s Word.

 We strive to reflect God’s heart for diversity at SLCC, not only because St. Louis is a melting pot for many nationalities, but because God values every person.
 At SLCC you will find a welcoming group of students, faculty and staff who long to reflect God’s heart for an ever-diverse world.

 A private, personal worship time is vital to spiritual growth and development.
 We encourage students to set aside a definite time each day to go apart from everyone else for personal Bible study and prayer.
 Dormitory and small group devotions are held in each residence hall on a regular basis.
 The schedule is determined by the Resident Assistants and the Residence Directors.
 Plan to take part in these devotions.

-One of the highlights of student life is the opportunity to worship in chapel once a week.
-The campus gathers on Thursdays to sing, fellowship and hear a powerful message.
-Chapel services also frequently feature other programming such as panel discussions, creative worship times, and special speakers.
-During the spring semester, graduating students are invited to plan and carry out a chapel service.
-These “senior chapels” are some of the best of the year.
+One of the highlights of student life is the opportunity to worship in chapel twice a week.
+The campus gathers on Wednesdays and Fridays to sing, fellowship and hear a powerful message.
+Chapel services also frequently feature other programming such as special prayer time, testimonials, and special speakers.
+During the spring semester, graduating preaching majors are invited to share from the word.

 Chapel attendance is required because St. Louis Christian College desires to produce not just academic excellence, but Christ-likeness.
 Designed to encourage and strengthen Christian character, the chapel program is carried out to develop well-prepared servants for Christ — men and women who not only have the training for ministry, but also the heart for ministry.